anilrupnar/Deploying-Virtual-Browser/README.md

      ```
 This completes the configuration of Docker, Dependency-Check, and SonarQube Scanner in Jenkins.
 You can now use these tools within Jenkins for your CI/CD workflows.

+## Step 6: Configure SonarQube Server in Jenkins

+Now we will configure the SonarQube server in Jenkins.

+1. **Access SonarQube**:
+   - Copy the Public IP Address of your EC2 Instance.
+   - Since SonarQube operates on Port 9000, open your web browser and navigate to `<Public IP>:9000` to access the SonarQube server.

+2. **Login to SonarQube**:
+   - The default SonarQube username and password are:
+     - **Username**: `admin`
+     - **Password**: `admin`

+3. **Generate a SonarQube Token**:
+   - Once logged in, follow these steps:
+     - Go to **Administration**.
+     - Select **Security**.
+     - Click on **Users**.
+     - Navigate to **Tokens** and select **Update Token**.
+     - Assign a name to the token.
+     - Click on **Generate Token** to create it.

+4. **Copy the Token**:
+   - After generating the token, copy it.
+This token will be needed for integrating SonarQube with Jenkins in the next steps.

+This token allows Jenkins to authenticate with your SonarQube server and perform code quality checks on your projects.